qiuzi-chen/climate-transition-risk-analysis-tool/README.md

 Transition risks are translated into financial metrics, including:

-- Eestimated **Carbon cost exposure** under different carbon pricing scenarios
+- Estimated **carbon cost** under different carbon pricing scenarios
 - **Carbon Value-at-Risk** (CVaR) to understand the impact on asset value
 - **Implied Temperature Rise** (ITR) to understand the warming potential